Jannik-Hm/InvoicePlusPlus/README.md

 When a binary has been provided to you, you only need to install `Qt` using `brew install qt`. <br/>
 The pdf lib is statically linked into the binary.

+Additionally if the binary was not signed, you need to run `xattr -d com.apple.quarantine Invoice++.app` in the directory where your binary is located to disable the quarantine attribute caused by downloading.

 ## Develop and Build

 > [!WARNING]